-Today, like never before in our history, technology is a blessing for individuals with special needs.
-From tablets to smartphones, from apps to DVDs, there is no shortage of tools to help your child in his daily and academic success.
-As helpful it they can be, technology does come with some drawbacks for a child with special needs.
-So, before you begin downloading all of the free apps you find pinned on Pinterest, get educated first.
+Today, like never before in our history, technology is a huge benefit to neurodivergent and disabled individuals.
+From tablets to smartphones, from apps to voice activated technology, there is no shortage of tools to assist a learner in their daily and academic activities.
+As helpful as it can be, technology has some drawbacks for neurodivergent and disabled children.

-Why technology may be a challenge for some children with special needs
+Why technology may be a challenge for neurodivergent and disabled children

-- Children with cognitive delays need additional assistance in understanding the functionality of technology.
+- Some children need support in understanding the functionality of technology.

-- Some children may become fixated with technology, making separating the child from technology a challenge within the family.
+- Some children may become fixated with technology, making separating the child from technology a challenge.

-- Children with fine motor delays may have difficulty with manipulating technology.
+- Children requiring fine motor support may have difficulty with manipulating technology.

 A word about my experience with technology

-While I consider myself to be pretty tech-savvy, it is important for you to know that I’m not an AAC (Augmentative and Alternative Communication) therapist, nor do I claim to be.
-By all means, talk with your child’s therapists about the best piece of technology for your child in terms of communication and overall academic success.
-The tips I share below are some of the best take-aways I’ve learned both by being in the classroom and by being a mother to a child with special needs.
+While I consider myself to be pretty tech-savvy, I’m not an AAC (Augmentative and Alternative Communication) therapist, nor do I claim to be.
+Consult with the child’s therapists about the best technology for the child.
+The tips I share below are some of the takeaways I’ve learned both by being in the classroom and by being a mother to a disabled child.

-Suggestions for using technology with a child with special needs
+Suggestions for using technology with a neurodivergent or disabled child

 - Television as technology.
 Although television now seems like a dinosaur, there is definitely a positive in terms of using it for learning purposes.
-I limit TV usage to about 1 to 1 ½ hours per day with my son (not consecutive).
-It’s the only way I can get him to stay in his stander without fussing (and he needs to be in there as per his doctor’s recommendation for “as long as he can tolerate”).
+I limit TV usage to about 1 to 1 ½ hours per day with my son.
 If TV keeps him calm, I might as well make it a learning experience.
-That’s when I pop in some educational videos.
-He absolutely loves Signing Time – and even “asks” for the one he wants when I give him the choice between two.
+My son loves Signing Time – and even “asks” for the one he wants when I give him the choice between two.
 While he enjoys ½ hour of Signing Time, I rush to get a 30-minute meal ready in the kitchen.
 Win-win.

 Moms with Apps – Website with tons of information for making choices about apps.